 It is therefore vital for funding criteria to support SET in only those patients who are most at risk of multiple pregnancy, without issuing a ‘one-size-fits-all’ approach, and to provide follow-on frozen embryo transfers.

 The HFEA is committed to minimising the risk of multiple births and the requirement is for all clinics to reduce their multiple birth rate to a maximum of 10% of live births (or to a rate of 10% or less of live births.

 All IVF clinics must have a ‘Multiple births minimisation strategy’ that sets out how they will reduce multiple births from IVF treatment.
 It must include patient selection and embryo assessment criteria for how the clinic will identify patients for whom SET is suitable.
 Clinics are required to regularly audit and evaluate the effectiveness of their strategy.

 The HFEA regularly monitors clinics’ multiple pregnancy and birth rates.
 Clinics who do not comply with the policy will be subject to enforcement action, in line with the HFEA’s Compliance and Enforcement policy.
-This will be a series of escalating steps that may include a management review meeting and ultimately consideration by a HFEA Licence Committee.
+This will be a series of escalating steps that may include a management review meeting.

 In addition to these requirements, the HFEA Code of Practice also limits the number of embryos a clinic can transfer to two embryos in women under 40 and three embryos in women 40 and over.

-The National Institute for Health and Clinical Excellence (NICE) Clinical Guideline on fertility treatment, published in February 2004, states that women aged between the ages of 23 and 39 should be offered three full cycles of IVF.
+The National Institute for Health and Clinical Excellence (NICE) Clinical Guideline on fertility treatment, published in February 2013, states that women under 40 should be offered 3 full cycles of IVF.
 A full IVF treatment cycle includes both the initial fresh embryo transfer and subsequent frozen embryo transfers.